 Total receivables (debtor amount) divided by your turnover x 365

 If you have a high accounts receivable balance and a long average collection period, it means that your debtors often pay late.
-This affects your cash flow; it leaves you with less money to pay your expenses.
+This affects your cash flow; you have less money to pay your expenses.
 In addition to the options for getting your clients or customers to pay more quickly, you can opt for debtor financing, also known as factoring.

 Credit insurance or debtor insurance